raspberrypilearning/creating-resources/git.md

 There are two ways to create a repository: on the command line; and on GitHub.

-`git init` allows you to create a repository on the command line and connect it to a GitHub repository (which you'll also need to create), whereas `git clone` allows you to only create the repository on GitHub, then copy it to your computer and easily push changes back to GitHub.
+`git init` requires you to create a repository on the command line and connect it to a GitHub repository (which you'll also need to create), whereas with `git clone`  you only need to create the repository on GitHub, then copy it to your computer and easily push changes back to GitHub.

 ### git clone